 Is neoprene essential for wild swimming swimsuits?

-Neoprene and similar thick fabrics add another layer of complexity to your choice.
+Neoprene and similar thick fabrics add another layer of complexity to your choice when looking for the best long sleeve swimsuits.
 With the neoprene and neoprene equivalent costumes we tested offering between 1mm and 2mm thickness, these long-sleeve swimming costumes clearly are not warm enough for very cold swims (most brands we came across recommended them for between 19 and 23 degrees C water temperatures) but they will take the chill out of tepid water and keep you warmer than your average long-sleeved suit.

 ‘The main purpose of neoprene is to keep you warm, with better wind protection than classical swimwear fabrics,’ say the experts at Roxy.
 ‘Also, the added thickness neoprene boasts will make impact with the water a little less uncomfortable should you fall [eg from a surf board] at full-speed, plus they can sometimes limit skin rubbing on a harness or other water sport equipment.’